To strengthen cooperatives and the cooperative movement by promoting innovative educational responses to social and economic changes.

 DIRECTOR – ANDRÉ MARTIN and his team are assisting ACE to manage its membership roster, administration and communication.
 André is an associate professor in the Faculty of Administration within the Institute for Research and Education for Cooperatives and Mutuals at the University of Sherbrooke (IRECUS) in Québec.
 In addition to teaching to the master’s degree, André participates in research and is invited to give lectures in Canada and abroad, especially in South America.
 His areas of interest include ethics for cooperation, education, complexity, and pedagogy.
 He earned his degrees in Colombia, South America, at the University of Sherbrooke (master’s degree) and at the Laval University in Quebec City, earning a PhD in Co-operative Philosophy.
 He is engaged in the Quebec cooperative movement and participates in numerous educational committees.
 He is exploring opportunities in post-doctoral work in the US.
 André has been an ACE director since 2012.

-DIRECTOR – TANYA GRACIE was first elected to the ACE board in 2009 and served as its president until 2017.
+DIRECTOR – TANYA GRACIE, Chair of the Board of Directors of Your Credit Union in eastern Ontario, was first elected to the ACE board in 2009 and served as its president until 2017.
 Working with and for the membership, Tanya is excited about the potential of ACE, its strategic focus and contribution to the cooperative movement.
 Tanya is now at the Public Policy Forum, an independent, not-for-profit organization dedicated to improving the quality of government in Canada.
 She was most recently with Co-operatives and Mutuals Canada (CMC), the national association serving as the advocate and champion of cooperative and mutual enterprises in Canada.
 Tanya is a recipient of the ACE Hlushko Award for youth.